-Day 7: Yangshuo
+Day 7: Yangshuo Meals: B, L, D

-Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
+Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art followed by a soothing Chinese reflexology massage.

 After, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts.
+The rest of the afternoon is at leisure.